 Equivalence of ISO Noise on different Sensor Sizes

 Thanks to DPReview, I can demonstrate the equivalence of ISO noise on different sensor sizes.
-In various reviews on DPR, you can find a comparison tool which helps to estimate the quality of images.
+In various DPR reviews, you can find a comparison tool that helps estimate image quality.
 You can even download the JPG and the RAW files.

-In the setup above, I compared three cameras in ISO6400.
-Although much higher ISO may be needed for special photography, even this ISO setting clearly shows the limits of the small sensors.
+In the setup above, I compared three cameras at ISO6400.
+Although a much higher ISO may be needed for some photography, even this ISO setting clearly shows the limits of the small sensors.
 As explained in much detail in this blog, those limits are often no real limits, because you can find equivalent settings in most everyday situations.

 but to learn how to handle them.